cleidimarviana/magic-formatter/README.md

-# magic-formatter
+# MagicFormatter

 MagicFormatter is the validator and reformatter tool for JSON.